AutarkLabs/about/docs/GETTING_STARTED.md

 ## Using the new Home app (alpha)
 Here are instructions on adding the home app to a Rinkeby DAO.
 We recommend that you don’t install it to a DAO that you are actively using for operations, as these are not the official packages and we plan to make a few more enhancements before the official releases.

-1. If you don’t have an organization, create a new one using rinkeby.aragon.org or rinkeby.autark.xyz Make note of your organization name (e.g. <dao-name>.aragonid.eth)
+1. If you don’t have an organization, create a new one using [rinkeby.aragon.org](https://rinkeby.aragon.org) or [rinkeby.autark.xyz](https://rinkeby.autark.xyz) and make note of your organization name (e.g. <dao-name>.aragonid.eth)
 2. Install the Home app and the Storage app – this requires using the aragon-cli.
 The steps below are an insecure, yet fast way to do it as we are setting the permissions to be open.
 You may want to install and then set the permission in a different step if this worries you (see example [here](https://hack.aragon.org/docs/guides-custom-deploy)), or make updates in your Permissions app after it’s installed.